shahankhan47/react-project/Intermediate/1-imdb-rating/lessons.md

         be stored in the state.
 -   To prevent this for http fetch, we can write cleanup functions for data fetching.

+Rules of useEffect dependency array:

+-   Every state/prop used in affect must be included
+-   All "reactive values" must be included.
+It means any functions or variables that reference any other state, etc.
+-   Dependencies choose themselves.
+Never ignore the `exhaustive-deps` ES Lint rule.
+-   Don't use objects or arrays as dependencies.
+They are not primitive types.

+Removing unnecessary dependencies:

+-   Removing function dependencies:

+    -   Move function into the effect.
+    -   If function is used in multiple places, memoize it.
+    -   If function doesn't use any reactive value, move it out of the component.

+-   Removing object dependencies:

+    -   Include only the properties of the object that is dependent on (primitive types).
+    -   if that doesn't work, use same strategy for functions mentioned above.

+-   Other strategies:
+    -   If multiple reative values are related, use useReducer.
+    -   Don't include setState and dispatch as react guarantees that these are stable between renders.

+When not to use an effect:

+-   Should be used as last resort.
+-   3 case when they are overused:
+    -   React to a user event - should be handled by an eventHandler and not inside effect.
+    -   Fetching data on component mount - fine for smaller apps.
+For real-world libraries like react query should be used.
+    -   Synchronizing state changes with one another - Try to use derived state and event handlers.

 =======================================================================================================================
 REACT HOOKS
 =======================================================================================================================